J2001-code/J2001-code/README.md

 ```sql
 select * from Employees;
 ```
-### inner joins to retrieve policies and their related employees and clients
+### Inner joins to retrieve policies and their related employees and clients
 ```sql
 SELECT
     Policies.policy_id,